eliasyilma/CNN/README.md

  The network classifies digits from the MNIST digits database with an average accuracy of about 90%.

- The CNN consists of four layers namely:
+ The CNN consists of four layers namely: the convolution layer(Convolution.java), the maximum pooling layer (MaxPool.java), the softmax  activation layer (SoftMax.java), and the output layer that implements cross-entropy loss.
- -the convolution layer(Convolution.java)
- -the maximum pooling layer (MaxPool.java)
- -the softmax activation layer (SoftMax.java)
- -the output layer that implements cross-entropy loss.

  # USAGE
  1. Import the project into your favorite IDE.